sclower/accessibegone/index.md

 ### Using an Ad Blocker

 A couple of enterprising individuals have taken it upon themselves to create custom AccessiBe block rules that run directly in your browser.
-For users of [Ad Block Plus](https://www.adblockplus.org/), Derek Riemer has created [this filter](https://files.derekriemer.com/evilA11yNasties.txt).
+For users of [Ad Block Plus](https://www.adblockplus.org/) and [uBlock Origin](https://github.com/gorhill/uBlock), Derek Riemer has created [this filter](https://files.derekriemer.com/evilA11yNasties.txt).
 Users of Apple devices are encouraged to install [Better](https://better.fyi/) which already blacklists AccessiBe and many other bad actors.

 ### Windows Instructions